 Formation of parts

 Once all flat items are cut to dimension, then the formation of parts begins.
 Flat bars are curved and welded to other flat items to create the necessary parts to construct the hull of the boat.
 The interesting thing with our aluminium sailboat is the balance between weight and strength.
-Over the years the naval architects have created the most weight effective method in building hulls.
-This has stemmed from the last decades desire to create a performance based designs.
+Over the years naval architects have created the most weight-effective method for building hulls.
+This has stemmed from the last decades’ desire to create performance-based designs.
 The result is a masterpiece of structural engineering.

 So many parts to assemble just like little kids putting together a great big lego model.
 Precise measurements and squaring the parts up are key in making the end product.
 The more exact the parts are placed and welded, means a straighter outer surface and less work in the next stage.
 This is a really important key point in the overall quality of the yacht.
-If outer plates have great variance in depth and do not result in a flat surface, it results in added filler in order to make the smooth egg shell finish visible from the boat next door.
-This is a reason why production boat are built using fibreglass in moulds.
+If outer plates have great variance in-depth and do not result in a flat surface, it results in added filler in order to make the smooth eggshell finish visible from the boat next door.
+This is a reason why production boats are built using fibreglass in moulds.
 Fibreglass moulds can create the same shape and weight boat after boat.
-Of course there are costs in doing so, primarily weight.
-In some cases a fibreglass hull can be twice the weight of its aluminium counterpart.
+Of course, there are costs in doing so, primarily weight.
+In some cases, a fibreglass hull can be twice the weight of its aluminium counterpart.

-With frames in place and the time consuming alignment of frames done, the plates are put on.
+With frames in place and the time-consuming alignment of frames done, the plates are put on.
 This is a great thing to see.
 In the case of a spectator to the boat building process, this is the stage that really makes things happen.
 The 6mm aluminium plates cover the bottom while 5mm are placed on the sides.
-The speed at which these 6m slabs of aluminum are put on really make it look like the boat is coming together.
-With all of these plates put in place covering the frames, its not long now until the entire hull gets to turn right side up.
+The speed at which these 6m slabs of aluminum are put on really makes it look like the boat is coming together.
+With all of these plates put in place covering the frames, it’s not long now until the entire hull gets to turn right side up.

 The boat turn

 Many custom boats are built upside down.
-In the case of aluminium boats, a lot as to do with the position for welding.
+In the case of aluminium boats, a lot has to do with the position for welding.
 Think about welding.
 MIG welding essentially melts two pieces of metal and adds additional metal in the process.
-Starting in the upside down position allows all that molten aluminium during the welding process to be pulled down by gravity.
+Starting in the upside-down position allows all that molten aluminium during the welding process to be pulled down by gravity.
 The opposite is possible but it is much more difficult and can result in a less effective weld.
-At this turn stage, our hull roughly weights about 6,000kg.
-The turn was well organized with two cranes and a well thought out process.
+At this turn stage, our hull roughly weighs about 6,000kg.
+The turn was well organized with two cranes and a well-thought-out process.

 The cradle seat